 This bed-and-bath retreat for the primary occupants of the house has a national median cost of $172,500, according to the "Remodeling Impact Report" from the National Association of REALTORS®.
 Although you'll luxuriate in your new private space, you'll only get back about 56% of your investment when you sell your home -- one of the lowest returns in the "Report."

-Nevertheless, most homeowners in the same survey gave their project a big thumbs-up with a Joy Score of 9.7 — a rating based on those who said they were happy or satisfied with their project, with 10 being the highest rating and 1 the lowest.
+Nevertheless, most homeowners in the same survey gave their project a big thumbs-up with a Joy Score of 9.5 out of 10 -- a rating based on those who said they were happy or satisfied with their project.

 Keep Up (or Down) with the Joneses

-Payback on a master suite addition depends more on how it compares with other houses on the block.
-If your neighborhood is filled with empty nesters with two-bedroom houses, you probably won’t recoup your investment in a luxury master suite.
-But if master suites additions are common in your area, you’ll recoup more.
+Payback on a primary suite addition depends more on how it compares with other houses on the block.
+If your neighborhood is filled with empty nesters with two-bedroom houses, you probably won’t recoup your investment in a luxury primary suite.
+But if primary suites additions are common in your area, you’ll recoup more.

 Transform Existing Space

-If you add a master suite onto your first floor, you’ll spend a chunk of the budget on site excavation and foundation pouring.
-If you can take advantage of existing space — such as building over a garage or converting an unfinished attic or basement — you can save between 20% and 60% on construction, and increase your return.
+If you add a primary suite onto your first floor, you’ll spend a chunk of the budget on site excavation and foundation pouring.
+If you can take advantage of existing space -- such as building over a garage or converting an unfinished attic or basement -- you can save between 20% and 60% on construction, and increase your return.

 But turning a profit shouldn’t be your motivation for adding a primary suite, or for doing any large home improvement.
 Do the work because it improves your quality of life, and only if you plan to stay put for at least three to five years.

 - Joy Score: 9.5